OXID-eSales/oxideshop-user-documentation/configuration/customer-information.rst

 Additional legal information for shop owners (in German): `www.shopbetreiber-recht.de <http://www.shopbetreiber-recht.de/>`_

 The most important pages with customer information are already available in OXID eShop.
 By default, they can be accessed via the shop’s footer.
 The content can be edited using the Content Management System (CMS) integrated in the shop.
 To do this, go to :menuselection:`Customer Info --> CMS Pages` in the Admin panel.
 Search for the relevant CMS page in the overview to edit its content.
-The displayed CMS pages can be filtered by email, customer information and product information.
+The displayed CMS pages can be filtered by e-mail, customer information and product information.
 Select :guilabel:`Customer Info` from the selection list on the left above the overview.

 Once you have saved your entries, the new content will be available in the shop.